 Read more on how to clean a guinea pig cage step by step.

 For even more absorbency, place a puppy pad in frequented areas near the food bowls and water bottles, and change them regularly.
+Also, keep checking for leaks in your piggy’s water bottle.

 Tips for Making Guinea Pig Fleece Liners Last Longer